klei1984/max/network.md

 ***entity_id*** The unit's UnitHash type hash key.

 <a name="packet_ref51"></a>
-### Packet 51 -
+#### Packet 51 - Restart After Desync

-IPX multicast message sent by player to all other players.
+IPX multicast message sent by player that selected option to restart from last save after desync to all other players.

-TODO

 ~~~ c
 struct MAX_Packet_51